Gilleece/CodeInstitute-Milestone-Project-1/README.md

 Ajax was used for the collapsible menu

+Royalty free, free to use, stock photos from pexels.com

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)